vitkarino/dice-roller/README.md

 # Rolling dice made quick and easy.

-QuickDice is a dice rolling website with a sleek design that makes rolling dice quick and easy.
+QuickDice is a dice rolling website with a simplistic design that makes rolling dice quick and easy.

 ## Features